mkolod/deep-reinforcement-learning/p3_collab-compet/README.md

 - Windows (64-bit): [click here](https://s3-us-west-1.amazonaws.com/udacity-drlnd/P3/Tennis/Tennis_Windows_x86_64.zip)

-6. Place the file in the DRLND GitHub repository, in the `p3_collab-compet/`
+6. Place the file in the DRLND GitHub repository, in the `p3_collab-compet/` subdirectory.

 To download the binary and place it in the correct location, do the following:
 ```